Disney World In August (2025)

 Mid-August through Mid-September makes high season for hurricanes and heat, and thus low season for crowds and prices at Walt Disney World.
 Generally these prices are going to be competitive with the prior and future January lows, making this period one of the cheapest times to visit Disney World.

-August prices see more variance than other months, but there’s little to complain about since they’re so low relative to the rest of the year.
-Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, Wilderness Lodge, and Yacht Club:
+August prices see more variance than other months (opposite back to school / Labor Day influences), but there’s little to complain about since they’re so low relative to the rest of the year.
+Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, and Contemporary:

 Disney World August Deals and Discounts